 This change will:

-- facilitate the sharing of personal information between a range of parties associated with the program; and
+- Facilitate the sharing of personal information between a range of parties associated with the program.

 In practical terms, the changes under the Partner visa program will require an additional application process for the sponsoring party to be approved (“the sponsorship application”) prior to the visa applicant becoming eligible to apply for their partner visa (“the visa application”).